MAIF/shapash/docs/overview.rst

 **Shapash** isn't just a tool used for data mining purposes.
 Thanks to different object from Shapash such as *SmartExplainer* and *SmartPredictor*, you can easily switch from data mining to deployment.
-**Shapash** can be used through an API or in batch mode.
+**Shapash SmartPredictor Object** can be used through an API or in batch mode.

-It allows you not to only understand results of your models but also to produce those results on new data automatically.
-Indeed, **Shapash** summarize explainability that you configured  to make it operational to your needs.
+It allows you to produce prediction, detailed and summarized explanations on new datasets.
+In fact, **Shapash** summarize explainability that you configured to make it operational to your needs.

 Watch the tutorial part of this documentation for more details.